henkelmax/modrepo/docs/minecraft/voicechat/faq.md

     answer: "Yes.
 But please make sure to give credit.", },
   {
-    question: "Does the mod also need to be installed on the server for it to work?",
+    question: "Does the mod/plugin also need to be installed on the server for it to work?",
     answer: "Yes!",
   },
   {